This is a language package that lets you edit LiveCode source code in the Atom editor. It adds support for:

 Using the Atom package manager:

-See also the Atom Packages section in the Atom Flight Manual.
+See also the Atom Packages section in the Atom Flight Manual for more info, including how to install packages from the command line.

 The settings for LiveCode integration can also be modified using Atom's "Settings" view.
 Go to the "Packages" tab, find the language-livecode package, and click its "Settings" button.